fetchai/docs/pages/framework/uagents/Build-uagents/create-a-uagent.md

 python name_of_script.py
 ```

-You successfully created your first μAgent!
+Congratulations, you successfully created your first μAgent!